What we offer

 Our training sessions are evaluated, with direct feedback from participants at the end of each session, then reviewed, and or refined.
 We value the importance of effective evaluation, and increasing capability of our training participants.
 Our training offerings

-Primary Prevention of Violence Against Women This training includes:
+Primary Prevention of Violence Against Women

 - Prevalence and gendered nature of violence against women